andrewvaughan/archive-go/README.md

 # GO

 Go is a URL shortening service written in Python.
-It is intended to be a very bare-bones implementation of a URL service, providing only a basic, RESTful API and the URL forwarding service.
+It is intended to be a very bare-bones implementation of a URL service, providing only a basic, RESTful API, a simple registraton page, and the URL forwarding service.

 ## Dependencies